rustigaan/dendrite/README.md

 8. ☑ Register a query handler and handle queries
    * ☑ Show query results in UI

+As well as

+* In-memory caching of aggregate projections

 Now it would be nice to:

 * Add macros to make the definition of handlers more ergonomic
-* Add in-memory caching of aggregate projections
 * Add support for storing snapshots of aggregate projections in AxonServer.
 * Add support for segmentation to distribute the load on tracking event processors.
 * Add support for sagas.